-Before you can grant advice and assistance you must be satisfied that your client is eligible for advice and assistance, with or without a contribution (regulation 8 Advice and Assistance (Scotland) Regulations 1996).
+Before you can grant advice and assistance you must be satisfied that your client is eligible for advice and assistance, with or without a contribution (regulation 8 of the Advice and Assistance (Scotland) Regulations 1996).

 You can only start charging for this work when you are satisfied on all the relevant criteria, including financial eligibility.
 We will abate any work claimed in an account where you carried out work without appropriate assurance of your client’s eligibility.
 It makes no difference that this may all take place on the same day.
 Since it is you, as nominated solicitor, who grants advice and assistance, it follows that there is no advice and assistance until you are satisfied on all relevant criteria.